sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019.md

 Next, we take a look at a number of small features and APIs that improve the usability of the language.
 Finally, we take a look at a new set of APIs and language features aimed at verification library designers.

-# II.
-REVIVING THE VHDL STANDARD
+# 2 Reviving the VHDL standard

 Before we dive into the new features, it is interesting to take a step back and examine if it still makes sense to evolve this thirty plus year old VHDL standard.
 Is VHDL still relevant in 2019?
 This is a question that the members of the